mitmath/1806/summaries.md

 and the properties above are often intimately related to crucial physical facts.

 **Further reading:** Strang, sections 6.3–6.4 and video [lecture 23](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-23-differential-equations-and-exp-at/) and [lecture 25](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-25-symmetric-matrices-and-positive-definiteness/).

+# Lecture 24 (April 21)

+## Complex matrices, vectors, and dot products: the adjoint H

+To prove the facts claimed about symmetric matrices from last lecture, we need to generalize our notion of a "dot product" to complex vectors.
+The "transpose" is actually not the right notion here.
+Instead, we define:

+* xᴴ and Aᴴ are the **conjugate-transpose** of a vector or matrix (that is, you transpose and then take the complex conjugate of every element).
+This is also called the [adjoint](https://en.wikipedia.org/wiki/Conjugate_transpose) operation.  *For a real matrix, the adjoint is the same as the transpose.*

+For complex vectors, the dot product x⋅y is xᴴy, *not* xᵀy.
+And the length of a vector ‖x‖² = x⋅x = xᴴx.
+Defined this way, it has the key property:

+* ‖x‖² = x⋅x = ∑ᵢ|xᵢ|² ≥ 0, and = 0 only for x=0.

+If you look back at 18.06 and you change our real vectors to complex vectors, just change every transpose to an adjoint.
+This includes for Gram-Schmidt and orthonormal bases!
+And if you look back at 18.06 and change real matrices to complex matrices, again the right thing is to *change every transpose (T) to adjoint (H)*:

+* The normal equations for minimizing ‖Ax-b‖ are AᴴAx̂=Aᴴb.
+* If the columns of Q are orthonormal, then QᴴQ = I.
+* The projection matrix onto C(A) is A(AᴴA)⁻¹Aᴴ
+* The left nullspace is N(Aᴴ) ⟂ C(A), and N(A) ⟂ C(Aᴴ).
+* A square matrix Q with orthonormal columns (Q⁻¹=Qᴴ) is called **unitary**.
+(Formerly "orthogonal".)
+* If A=Aᴴ, the matrix is called **Hermitian**.

+Again, for real matrices/vectors, the adjoint = the transpose, so everything we've done before is just a special case of the complex case with zero imaginary parts.

+## Hermitian and real-symmetric matrices

+Now, given a Hermitian matrix A=Aᴴ (= real-symmetric if A is real), we can easily prove that the eigenvalues are real.
+Given an eigensolution Ax=λx, we just took the dot products of both sides with x:

+: xᴴAx=λxᴴx=(Aᴴx)ᴴx=(Ax)ᴴx=(λx)ᴴx=λ̄xᴴx

+Since x≠0 for any eigenvector, we have xᴴx>0 and can divide by it to obtain λ=λ̄, which means that **λ is real**.

+Similarly, given two eigensolutions Ax₁=λ₁x₁ and Ax₂=λ₂x₂ with λ₁≠λ₂, we can take the dot product x₁ᴴAx₂=λ₂x₁ᴴx₂=⋯, and after a couple of lines we immediately found x₁ᴴx₂=0.
+The **eigenvectors are orthogonal**, and they can be chosen (scaled) to be **orthonormal**.

+I didn't prove diagonalizability, but gave a hand-waving argument for why this must be the case.
+(There are various proofs you can easily find online.
+See e.g. [this video](https://www.youtube.com/watch?v=_2gGqEGA_IY) if you are curious, but they seem slightly too tricky for 18.06.)

+Since a **Hermitian matrix has an orthonormal basis of eigenvectors**, we can call the eigenvectors q₁,q₂,⋯, and put them as the columns of a **unitary** matrix Q (= orthogonal if A is real).
+(Formerly, we called this X.)
+We can write:

+: A = QΛQᴴ = ∑ₖ λₖqₖqₖᴴ

+Equivalently, to **expand an arbitrary vector x** in the eigenvector basis, we **just need to take dot products**.
+Formerly, to write x=∑ₖcₖxₖ, to find the coefficients c we had to solve Xx=x, or c=X⁻¹x.
+Now, to write x=∑ₖcₖqₖ, the coefficients are just **cₖ=qₖᴴx**, or x=∑ₖqₖ(qₖᴴx).  *Expressing a vector in an orthonormal basis is easy.*

+Gave some examples of how you could use this to more easily understand e.g. solving dx/dt=Ax if A is Hermitian (or real-symmetric).

+## Positive-definite matrices

+A lot of Hermitian matrices in practice come in the form BᴴB (or BᵀB for real B) for some matrix B.  e.g. we have seen several of these already, in least-squares and circuit/graph problems.
+Such matrices are not only Hermitian, but they are **positive-definite**.

+In particular, a positive-definite matrix A is a Hermitian matrix A=Aᴴ that *additionally* has the following *equivalent* properties:

+* All eigenvalues λ of A are > 0.
+* xᴴAx > 0 for *any* vector x≠0.
+* A = BᴴB for some full-column-rank matrix B
+* All the pivots are > 0 in Gaussian elimination of A.

+These are all *equivalent*: any one of these properties implies *all* of the other properties for a Hermitian A.   I proved a couple of the equivalencies, but not all; some more equivalencies are proved in the textbook.

+**Further reading:** Strang, sections 6.4–6.5, 9.2, and video [lecture 25](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-25-symmetric-matrices-and-positive-definiteness/) and [lecture 26](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-26-complex-matrices-fast-fourier-transform/).